When is a Director not a Director?

 Then there are people who are directors in name alone; a communications manager who is given the title ‘Director of Communications’, for example.
 They’re not registered directors.
 They don’t, on the face of it, owe the same duties as directors do or carry the same level of responsibility or enjoy the same rights.

-And then there is a middle category of senior individuals who look like directors, act like directors, and perhaps even hold themselves (or are held) out as directors – but do not have an official directorship.
+And then there is a middle category of senior individuals who look like directors, act like directors, perhaps even hold themselves (or are held) out as directors – but who do not have an official directorship.

 In any situation in which a person is labelled a director, or appears to be a director, there is the chance of confusion about what they can, can’t, must and mustn’t do.
 And that can cause problems both for them and for the company.
 On an individual level, they may find that they are treated as a registered director would be; they are expected to act as a director would, and are held to account for relevant failures.
 And on a corporate level, the organisation may find itself bound by and liable for the decisions, actions and omissions of someone who was never actually authorised to behave as they did.
 The point is that even though a person is a not a registered company director, they may (depending on the circumstances) still be treated in law as if they were.